-A contract between two parties where payments between the parties are dependent upon the movements in price of an underlying asset, index or financial rate.
+A contract between two parties which requires little or no initial investment and where payments between the parties are dependent upon the movements in price of an underlying instrument, index or financial rate.
 Examples of derivatives include swaps, options, forward rate agreements and futures.
 The notional amount of the derivative is the contract amount used as a reference point to calculate the payments to be exchanged between the two parties, and the notional amount itself is generally not exchanged by the parties.